rapid7/insightconnect-plugins/plugins/rapid7_insight_agent/help.md

 # Version History

-* 3.0.0 - Update `Get Agent Details` and `Get All Agents by IP` to return the next page token if the
+* 3.0.0 - Update `Get Agent Details` and `Get All Agents by IP` to return the next page token if more pages are available to search
 * 2.1.2 - Improve logging | Update SDK
 * 2.1.1 - `Get All Agents by IP Address`: Fixed issue where action failed when agent did not have a primary address, and extended output to include agent location details | `Get Agent Details`: Extended output to include agent's public IP address and location
 * 2.1.0 - Updated SDK to the latest version | New action added `Get All Agents by IP Address`